herangitbooks/www.3dic.xyz/en/Cu-adhesive-hybrid-bonding.md

 ## Cu-first Hybrid Bonding vs. Adhesive-first Hybrid Bonding

-**Table I** compares the features of the proposed“Cu-first”hybrid bonding and the conventional“adhesive-first”hybrid bonding.
-Comparing to the “adhesive-first” hybrid bonding, the present method significantly lowers the bonding temperature and shortens the thermal-compression time.
-This is translated into smaller thermal stress, higher throughput, and lower cost.
+Comparing to the “adhesive-first” hybrid bonding, the present Cu-first hybrid bonding method significantly lowers the bonding temperature and shortens the thermal-compression time.
+This is translated into smaller thermal stress, higher throughput, and lower cost. **Table I** compares the features of the proposed Cu-first hybrid bonding and the conventional“adhesive-first”hybrid bonding.

 > **Table I **Comparison between “Cu-first” and “adhesive-first” hybrid bonding approaches.
 >